Digital Content and the Future of Education

 “Many schools are integrating supplementary digital content.”

 In an effort to serve the needs of cost-savvy individuals, many publishing companies are introducing their textbooks online.
 This may have more than just a financial benefit, according to a recent survey by Book Industry Study Group.
 The study revealed that 52 percent of higher education students agreed with the statement, “I would rather pay $100 for a learning solution that improves my result by one letter grade and reduces my study time by 25 percent than $50 for my current textbook.”
-Nadine Vassallo, BISG’s project manager for research and information, told Digital Book World that this represents the “decline of the core textbook as the essential component of higher education content.”
+Nadine Vassallo, BISG’s project manager for research and information, told Digital Book World that this represents the “decline of the core textbook as the essential component of higher education content.” digital content and the future of education 1

 This decrease in paper book sales is largely due to financial burden.
 Nearly 90 percent of BISG survey respondents said price is important and only 27 percent feel current prices are reasonable.
 As a result, “illicit acquisition behaviors,” are rapidly increasing, according to Vassallo.
 These behaviors include using pirated websites, photocopying and downloading copies of course materials from peers.
 File sharing is now the No. 1 illicit method of acquisition.